omnius45467/geekwise-alexa-course/src/app/markdown/day_7/day_7.md

 ### Does your skill require a external login?

-If you are trying to utilize information from an external webapp like, a solar system you might want to think about constructing a login page that will authorize the user to sign in or create an account.
+If you are trying to utilize information from an external webapp like a solar system you might want to think about constructing a login page that will authorize the user to sign in or create an account.

+Amazon has provided some documentation for how to link accounts.
+This is available [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/linking-an-alexa-user-with-a-user-in-your-system).
+Alexa Skills Account Linking is built on Oauth 2.0, this means that your server will have to be configured for Oauth login, in some way shape or form.
+For the most part this will be handled in the Amazon Developer Portal.
+Some of the main sections to keep in mind are...

+* Authorization URL - this is the URL where the user will enter their information.
+* Access Token URI - After the user has logged into the your system, behind the scenes they will be delivered a Access Token and a Refresh Token pair
+* Redirect URL - After your user has logged in, they will automatically be redirected to the site listed as the Redirect URL.
+This will allow them to continue to use your skill.
+Once logged in, users will not have to sign in again, unless you specify that you need them to login.
+* Privacy Policy - You will have to link to your webapp/sites privacy policy to ensure that the user will have access to this information.

+If you wanted to build a Sound Cloud skill you will need to link to the Sound Cloud information and ensure that they have Oauth integrated.